 The Polynesian Inspired rum also comes in a similarly beautiful bottle as the Navy Style rum, with an artful label, this label has a Marquesan style tiki on one side and moais on the other.

 The Polynesian Style rum isn`t out for purchase yet but it will hopefully soon be.
 Like I said in my earlier post, I think I see a steady trend for pot stilled rums with rich bold flavors suitable for both sipping and mixing of exotic and tiki drinks and other rum drinks and I welcome that.

 If the Navy Style rum was full of funk and punch this one is sharper and more fiery.
 It has a bit lower proof at 66%.

-To me the Navy style rum is rounder in it´s flavor profile and thus the Navy style rum is more sippable to me but you can sip this rum too if you like to sip strong rums.
-Personally i do not prefer overproof rums for sipping and second, i think this rum and Navy Style as well, are best suited for cocktails.
+To me the Navy style rum is rounder in it´s flavor profile but you can sip this rum too if you like to sip strong rums.
+Personally I do not prefer overproof rums for sipping and second, I think this rum and the Navy Style as well, are best suited for cocktails.

 Here is their description: